sem4-fullstack-javascript/Hand-in-Period-4/README.md

 ## Explain shortly about GraphQL Schema Definition Language, and provide a number of examples of schemas you have defined

-## Explain shortly about GraphQL Schema Definition Language, and provide a number of examples of schemas you have defined.

-## Provide a number of examples demonstrating creating, updating and deleting with Mutations.
+## Provide a number of examples demonstrating data fetching with GraphQL.
 You should provide examples both running in a Sandbox/playground and examples executed in an Apollo Client

 ## Provide a number of examples demonstrating creating, updating and deleting with Mutations.
 You should provide examples both running in a Sandbox/playground and examples executed in an Apollo Client

+## Explain the Concept of a Resolver function, and provide a number of simple examples of resolvers you have implemented in a GraphQL Server

 ## Explain the benefits we get from using a library like Apollo-client, compared to using the plain fetch-API